Risk management for live partner projects

 Luckily for us in the Loyalty Data (LD) team, things have been made much easier for engineers.
 With a few tools and processes in place, we have been able to build new features for one of our client banks, without letting all these changes sit in our Staging environment for a few months, and only enable them in Production on the planned launch date, without fear of such features breaking any Production functionality.

-This post shares our learnings and experience working with the ANZ 3.1 project when it comes to risk management.
+This post shares our learnings and experience working with a new project that introduces new processes into existing workflow, and discusses a few strategies for risk management.

 In LD team, we heavily rely on feature flags to toggle certain features in any environment.
 For example, we were supposed to deliver a new feature that will immediately credit all pending transactions if a particular account is now ineligible for further earn due to its assigned earn rule having been prematurely removed.
 We can’t deploy this feature to Production without it being tested and signed off by the Quality Assurance (QA) team.
 On the other hand, we do not wish the code changes due to this feature sit in an open Pull Request (PR) for months, as it can quickly make PRs unmanageable.